Jan. 6 rioter apologizes to officers after House testimony

 His testimony echoed the words of many Capitol rioters who have expressed remorse for their crimes at sentencing hearings.

 He’s among about 840 people who have been charged with federal crimes related to the Jan.
 6 riot.
-Over 330 of them have pleaded guilty, mostly to misdemeanor charges punishable by no more than one year in prison.
+More than 330 of them have pleaded guilty, mostly to misdemeanor charges punishable by no more than one year in prison.
 More than 200 have been sentenced.

 In his court case, Ayres admitted that he drove from Ohio to Washington on the eve of the “Stop the Steal” rally to protest Congress’ certification of the Electoral College vote count.
 He entered the Capitol through the Senate Wing doors and remained inside for about 10 minutes, joining other rioters in chanting.